Wanjie-Ryan/LMS/readme.md

 - **jobs** Defines the job called **build-test** to run on an Ubuntu runner.
 - **steps**

+- name - workflow name
+- inside the jobs there is also a name, thats the jobs name

 1. **actions/checkout** - Gets your repo code.
 2. **setup-go** - Installs Go in the runner
 3. **go mod tidy** - cleans up go.mod and go.sum